 These entrepreneur stats can show you how realistic this path is, as well as how dangerous (and lucrative) it can be.
 You need to make a sizable investment, both in terms of time and money, and failure is a real possibility.
 However, not many things can match the satisfaction you can get from starting your own enterprise.

-The stats and facts below can give you a clearer image of what it’s like being an entrepreneur, how many entrepreneurs there actually are, and maybe a glimmer on the odds of you succeeding.
+The stats and facts below can give you a clearer image of what it’s like being an entrepreneur in 2021, how many entrepreneurs there are, and maybe a glimmer on the odds of you succeeding.

 - There are 582 million entrepreneurs in the world.

 - Globally, 9% of all students want to become entrepreneurs after they finish their studies.

 - The US has, roughly, 8 million minority-owned businesses.